Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 * `swarm.gdplogd.reclaim.interval` &mdash; how often to wake up to reclaim unused resources.
 Defaults to 15 (seconds).

-* `swarm.gdplogd.reclaim.age` &mdash; how long a GCL is permitted to sit idle before its resources are reclaimed.
+* `swarm.gdplogd.reclaim.age` &mdash; how long a GOB is permitted to sit idle before its resources are reclaimed.
 Defaults to 300 (seconds, i.e., five minutes).